kthpanor/vlxman/docs/limits.md

 # Pushing the limits

 VeloxChem has the stated goal to be *science-enabling*.
-Behind this term science-enabling there are a multitude of software requirements that we find important and strive against, including:
+Behind this term there are a multitude of software requirements that we find important and strive against, including:

 - coverage of dense 3D system of sizes up to and beyond 500 atoms in the quantum region